Taanvir-Ahmed/grocery-sales-sql-analysis/DASHBOARD.md

 It summarizes revenue, customer behavior, sales performance, and product/category insights using interactive Power BI pages.

+The `.pbix` file is not included in this repository due to file size limitations.
+Dashboard screenshots and documentation are provided instead.

 ---

 ## 1. Executive Summary